-The Banksia Study Group is one of over 20 such Groups whose aims are to further knowledge about the cultivation, propagation and conservation of specific Australian plants.
-This group has been in operation since the early 1970s and has published a number of detailed reports as well as regular newsletters documenting reports from members into cultivation issues, propagation methods and natural occurrences of different species.
+These Study Groups are two of a number of such Groups whose aims are to further knowledge about the cultivation, propagation and conservation of specific Australian plants.
+Both Groups have been in operation since the early 1970s and have published a number of detailed reports as well as regular newsletters documenting reports from members into cultivation issues, propagation methods and natural occurrences of different species.
 These reports have assisted in assessing the suitability of various species for cultivation in a range of climatic zones.

-A website for the group has been established.
+A website for the Banksia Study Group has been established.
+This Group confines its activities to the approximately 80 'non-dryandra' species in the genus Banksia.
 It provides further information about joining the group and its history and is also an archive for past issues of the Study Group's newsletters, which can be downloaded.
 The website can be found at the link below.